E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Experiments

 Our goal is to investigate the connection between incident severity and contributing factors.
-We used an ordered logit model to determine the relationship between severity levels and relevant variables.
-A likelihood ratio test compared the full and restricted model specifications.
-Due to missing gender data in the category 'unspecified', we analyzed only data with defined genders.
-Table~\ref{tab:ordered_lrt} shows the results of the ordered logit model and the likelihood ratio test statistic for the final data set.
+We used an ordered logit model to determine the relationship between severity levels and relevant variables.In Tables~\ref{tab:ordered_logit_results1} and~\ref{tab:ordered_logit_results2}, the ordered logit regression results are presented alongside the likelihood ratio statistics, providing insights into how various factors interact with vehicle type (bike vs. e-bike) to influence injury outcomes.

-The results in Table~\ref{tab:ordered_lrt} reveal no significant fit difference between the Full and Restricted models, as AIC and BIC values are marginally higher for the Full model.
-Nonetheless, the Likelihood Ratio Test's low p-value and increased Pseudo R² indicate that including additional variables enhances the Full model's fit.
-The ordered logit model shows a significant relationship between gender and injury causes with the severity of incidents; males and human-related causes lead to more severe outcomes.
-Additionally, road condition also significantly affects severity, with the negative coefficient suggesting more severe incidents occur on well-maintained roads, likely due to higher speeds.
-Many incidents lack road condition details, possibly due to incomplete reporting or e-bikers avoiding poor conditions, resulting in few incidents reported under bad conditions.
+For the CPSRMS dataset (Table~\ref{tab:ordered_logit_results1}), several interaction terms remain statistically significant after re-estimation.
+Age plays an important role: \textit{agecategory}$\times$\textit{ebikedummy} is negative and highly significant ($\beta = -0.677$, $p < 0.01$), implying that older individuals in e-bike incidents tend to experience less severe outcomes, possibly due to more cautious behavior.
+In contrast, the corresponding bicycle interaction is positive but not significant.

+Incident type also matters.
+Equipment-related incidents for bicycles show a strong negative and significant effect (\textit{equipment-related}$\times$\textit{bikedummy}; $\beta = -2.084$, $p < 0.01$), indicating that equipment-related factors are associated with less severe outcomes in traditional bike cases.
+For e-bikes, however, equipment-related incidents are positive but not significant, highlighting a mode-specific difference.

+Other predictors show mixed results.
+Human-related factors are only marginally significant for e-bikes ($\beta = 4.257$, $p < 0.1$), while number of modes is positively associated with severity in bicycles ($\beta = 1.814$, $p < 0.1$).
+Time and road condition interactions generally remain insignificant, although riding in "good time" conditions shows a negative effect for bicycles ($\beta = -2.328$, $p < 0.1$), suggesting fewer severe outcomes.

+Turning to the NEISS dataset (Table~\ref{tab:ordered_logit_results2}), the results highlight several consistent patterns.
+Demographics remain critical: sex is significant and negative (\textit{sex}$\times$\textit{ebikedummy}; $\beta = -0.428$, $p < 0.05$), suggesting that female e-bike riders are less likely to experience severe injuries relative to males.
+Age is again positive and highly significant ($\beta = 0.361$, $p < 0.01$), underscoring that older e-bike riders tend to face higher injury severity.

+Contextual factors are also important.
+Both street/highway and home locations are significantly negative (\textit{streethighwaydummy}$\times$\textit{ebikedummy}; $\beta = -0.420$, $p < 0.05$; \textit{homedummy}$\times$\textit{ebikedummy}; $\beta = -0.417$, $p < 0.05$), indicating that incidents in these locations are generally less severe compared to other contexts.
+By contrast, human- and both-related categories show no significant effects in this dataset.